ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

     - Check first that `debiantpl--vg-root` ONLY brings up the lines with `root=/dev/mapper/debiantpl--vg-root`:

       ~~~sh
       $ sudo cat /boot/grub/grub.cfg | grep debiantpl--vg-root
       ~~~

       Run it in another shell or dump the output in a temporal file, but keep the lines for later reference.

     - Apply the required modifications with `sed`:

       ~~~sh
       $ sudo sed -i 's/debiantpl--vg-root/k3snode--vg-root/g' /boot/grub/grub.cfg
       ~~~

-        If `sed` executes alright, it won't return any output.
+      If `sed` executes alright, it will not return any output.

     - Verify if all the lines that had the `debiantpl--vg-root` string have it now replaced with the `k3snode--vg-root` one:

       ~~~sh
       $ sudo cat /boot/grub/grub.cfg | grep k3snode--vg-root
       ~~~

       Compare this command's output with the one you got first.
 You should see the **same** lines as before, but with the string changed.

 5. Update the initramfs with the `update-initramfs` command: